MediaComem/nh3-mag-supplang-plugin/README.md

 # NH3 Language Switcher

-This is a WordPress plugin that allows switching the language of a theme without medeling with the language of the content.
+This is a WordPress plugin that adds switching the language of a theme without medeling with the language of the content.

 ## Settings